cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 The type and length of such keying material depends on the application use case.

+Note that the HPKE's limitations with regard to sender authentication become limits on receiver authentication in this context.
+In particular, in the base mode, there is no authentication of the remote party at all.
+Even in the Auth mode, where the remote party has proven that they hold a specific private key, this authentication is still subject to Key-Compromise Impersonation, as discussed in {{key-compromise-impersonation}}.

 As an example, if an application needs AEAD encryption from receiver to sender, it can derive a key and nonce from the corresponding HPKE context as follows: